diannejardinez/Tableau-Data-Visualization/README.md

 **Objective**: Aggregate the data in NYC Citi Bike Trip History Logs and design visualizations for each discovered phenomena.
 The Timespan chosen is January 2020 - June 2020.

 **ETL**:
-- Extracted data from Citi Bike System Data csv files for January 2020 - June 2020
+- Extracted data from Citi Bike System Data for January 2020 - June 2020
 - Transformed data in Jupyter Notebook:
 	- Appended each csv file to a combined dataset
 	- Replaced Gender variables of 0, 1, 2 to Unknown, Male, and Female
 	- Created and saved this dataset into a csv file
 - Loaded dataset into a Tableau Workbook

+**Research Questions**:
+- How many trips have been recorded total during January 2020 - June 2020?
+- By what percentage has ridership grown?
+- What are the peak hours in which bikes are used during the weekday?
+Hourly?
+- What are the top and bottom 10 stations in the city for starting a journey?
+- What is the gender, age, and customer type breakdown of participants?

 ## Analysis